isoraqathedh/isoraqathedh.github.com/Pseudo/Bigencenryin.md

 although maybe this time with a few more conspiracy theories than usual.

 It did not take long for things to get wonky again.
+The brightening was shortly followed by some radio signals.
+It was unmistakably artificial in form, but no matter how much analysis was done, the code simply cannot be cracked.
+This led to a considerable amount of panic, but to allay claims of conspiracy, the governments of the world decided to publish the signals, in part to ask the world at large to see if they can do any better than their top men.

-Two years later, that same spot started to get brighter again, and this time with a *very* noticeably blue tint to it.
+A couple of years later, that same spot started to get brighter again, and this time with a *very* noticeably blue tint to it.
 The light got brighter and brighter.
 This time the conspiracy theories *really* got underway,